Skip to Content

 Natural Succession

 Eventually, you may see wildflowers that were not part of your mix, or even tree and brush seedlings, creep into any open field over time.
-These can be removed selectively with hand tools instead of mowing, or they can be allowed to grow, or they can be transplanted to another part of your yard.
+To remove them, you can mow your meadow, or these plants can be removed selectively with hand tools instead of mowing, or transplanted to another part of your yard.
+(You can also let them grow if you want to keep them!)

 Reminders From Our Wildflower Planting Guide: Wildflowers Vs. Weeds